aridlehoover/was-rails/README.md

 In order to rapidly notify recipients of important weather news, I want to...

-* Automatically notify all Recipients upon Alert creation ✅
+* Automatically notify all Recipients upon Alert creation if published and not expired ✅
 * Automatically notify new Recipient of latest published Alert upon Recipient creation ✅
-* Automatically notify all Recipients upon Alert publication
+* Automatically notify all Recipients upon Alert publication ✅
 * Manually notify all Recipients of a specific Alert
 * Manually notify a specific Recipient of the latest Alert